-California & the American Southwest Program Overview
+California & the Canada Program Overview

 For middle school students currently in middle school looking for an exciting summer adventure, check out this trip of a lifetime combining two of our favorite destinations: Canada and California!
 These are ideal destinations for future travelers looking to explore America’s West Coast in a safe and fun environment.

 First, we venture into Western Canada, a land like nowhere else in the world!
 Hike through lush forests, soak in hot springs, explore pristine alpine lakes, and trek across glaciers in the stunning Banff National Park.
 In beautiful British Columbia horseback ride through glacial carved valleys, mountain bike down the best trails in Canada at Whistler and zip-line through coastal mountain forests.